-Testing takes place in the second trimester
+The blood sugar test takes place during the second trimester of pregnancy

 Pregnant women are tested for gestational diabetes at 26-28 weeks.
 Your doctor may test you early if you have risk factors like previous history of the condition, family history of Type 2 diabetes or elevated body mass index.

 The test, called the glucose challenge, involves drinking a sugary solution and having your blood sugar checked an hour later.
 You’ll need more testing if your results are above normal.
+Blood sugar levels for pregnant women are considered high if it is above 130 to 140 milligrams per deciliter (mg/dL).
+A normal blood sugar level for a pregnant woman is between 60–120 (mg/dL).

 Lifestyle changes are the first choice treatment